 - Your child has the right to recover damages

-- Test results.
 The results of the tests you had during pregnancy, including ultrasounds and blood tests, may serve as evidence.

-- Medical records.
 Your medical records may detail what happened during pregnancy, labor, and delivery.

-- SBAR notes.
 SBAR notes are written thoughts that are kept by medical professionals who are treating a patient.
 They are meant to encourage communication among healthcare providers.
 They are not part of the medical record, and they are often shredded.
 However, when they are available, they may provide useful evidence in a birth injury case.

-- Witness statements.
 Medical providers, hospital workers, and any other witnesses who saw you or your child being treated at a relevant time may have critical information to share about what happened.
 These sworn statements may be provided in written form through interrogatories or at a deposition.

-- Employment records.
 Employment records should include information about a person’s education, experience, and any previous complaints or discipline issues.

-- Expert testimony.
 Experts, such as obstetricians, delivery room nurses, and pediatricians may have important information to share about the standard of care that should be provided during labor and delivery and about how a birth injury may have resulted from the actions or inaction that occurred.
 Other experts may be able to explain what your child’s life will be like in the future and what care your child will need.

 Some of this evidence is not automatically available to you, and the doctor, nurse, or hospital may be unwilling to provide it to you upon request.
 There are ways, however, to get the evidence you need through the legal discovery process.
 Your lawyer may, for example, request copies of medical records, other documents, and sworn statements through depositions or written interrogatories, or get information in other ways that are consistent with the rules of discovery and likely to help your case.